moehavaei/GCProcessing/README.md

     wt_yield: float | None = None
     elements: pd.DataFrame | None = None
 ```
+The _Blob_ class is used to store the information of the blobs.
+The class also contains the _.process()_ method to calculate
+the amount of the compound in the sample as well as static methods to normalize a blob list and to create a dataframe from the
+blobs for the grouping of the results and presentation.

 ## References
 de Saint Laumer, Jean-Yves, et al. "Quantification in gas chromatography: prediction of flame ionization detector response factors from combustion enthalpies and molecular structures."
 Analytical chemistry 82.15 (2010): 6457-6462.